dlweinstein/MBA-casebook/README.md

 Here is a link to my Domain modeling on ideas.firstdraft.com: https://ideas.firstdraft.com/ideas/1062

-Things you may want to cover:

 Users can:
 * Register as a student of an MBA program

 * Submit cases to the guide

-* Favorite cases they particularly like
+* Favorite cases they particularly like/find useful

-* See a list of the top cases (ranked by the number of overall favorites a case have
+* See a list of the top cases (ranked by the number of overall favorites a case has)

-* Database initialization

-* How to run the test suite
+* Send messages to other users on the site

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Send/receive friend requests

+* See if a friend posted a case